patozgg/camunda-docs-manual/content/reference/rest/task/post-query.md

   <tr>
     <td>orQueries</td>
     <td>
     A JSON array which contains at least one OR query JSON Object.
+Each OR query clause behaves as AND while each filter in each clause behaves as OR.
 All previously listed filter criteria can be used
     inside of this JSON object.
 See the <a href="{{< ref "/user-guide/process-engine/process-engine-api.md#or-queries" >}}">user guide</a> for more information about OR queries.<br><br>
     The following properties are not supported: <code>sorting</code>, <code>withCandidateGroups</code>,